 Three broad groups of lone workers whose activities involve a large percentage of their working time operating situations without the benefit of interaction with other workers or without supervision are those:

-It should also be noted that many of the problems of lone working could also apply to pairs of workers who work in isolated areas.
+It should also be noted that many of the problems of lone working could also apply to pairs of workers who work in isolated areas, and this is where our lone worker safety solutions are invaluable.

 |Taxi Drivers||Abusive customers, road rage, violence|